 Testing: Cytogenetic Abnormalities

 Plasma cell fluorescent in situ hybridization is performed by the cytogenetics laboratory.
 The probes are designed to identify clinically significant rearrangements.
-Full panel is usually performed at diagnosis, and subsequently only a subset of probes are used to check for the disease progression.
-A combined test called mSMRT includes algorithmic approach in which FISH analysis is performed only if PCPRO identifies more than 0.1% of clonal plasma cells, to avoid unnecessary testing and reduce cost.
+The full panel is usually performed at diagnosis, and subsequently only a subset of probes are used to check for the disease progression.
+A combined test called mSMRT includes an algorithmic approach in which FISH analysis is performed only if PCPRO identifies more than 0.1% of clonal plasma cells, to avoid unnecessary testing and reduce cost.

 PCPRO: Staining with DAPI Measures DNA Content in Cell

 This is the example of the PCPRO in which clonal plasma cells had a high proliferative rate.
-In general, the higher proliferation rate, the worse survival of myeloma patients.
+In general, the higher the proliferation rate, the worse survival of myeloma patients.
 In the lower right corner there is an example of survival split between low and high proliferation rates.
 With the current version of the test, the best cutoff has been established at the S-phase of 2%.
 Importantly, PCPRO can be used to detect small clones, with the sensitivity of 10-4 to 2 x 10-5 , depending on the immunophenotype of the abnormal plasma cells.